Bausch + Lomb AllergiFlash eye drops pods

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Eye pain, blurred vision, burning, stinging, and eye irritation;
+· Eye pain, blurred vision, burning sensation, stinging, eye irritation;

-Rash, skin redness, and a general allergic reaction that may be serious and include sudden swelling of the face and neck or sudden malaise with a drop in blood pressure and difficulty breathing.
-In this case, stop treatment immediately and notify your doctor.
+· Rash, redness of the skin, general allergic reaction which may be serious and manifest as sudden swelling of the face and neck or sudden malaise with drop in blood pressure and breathing difficulties.
+In this case, stop treatment immediately and inform your doctor.

 · Headaches;